wundergraph/terraform-provider-cosmo/README.md

 Further in depth examples can be found in the [examples](examples) directory.

+## Cosmo Local Example

 The module [cosmo-local](examples/cosmo-local) contains an example of how to use the provider to manage a local cosmo setup on minikube.

-It will create a minikube cluster, install cosmo and other dependencies and also setup a federated graph and a subgraphs.
+It will create a minikube cluster, install cosmo and other dependencies and also setup a federated graph with a subgraph and deploy a router with a router token.

 To run the example, run `make e2e-apply-cosmo-local` from the root of the repository.